More than half of Victoria's Secret panty reviews are from straight men

 For another, why are their reviews all overwhelmingly positive?
 It seems none of the men squeezing their beefy genitals into a tiny lace loincloth have any complaints about the minimal fabric cocooning their manhood.

-Until Victoria’s Secret chooses to acknowledge the men who adore their women’s panties, many of our questions will continue to go unanswered.
-For now, it seems it may be time to say goodbye to boxers, and hello to guys in g-strings.
+Until Victoria’s Secret chooses to acknowledge the men who adore wearing women’s panties, many questions go unanswered.
+For now, it may be time to say goodbye to boys in boxers, and hello to guys in g-strings.